Use Lymwave with Windsurf through MCP

 Connect Windsurf to Lymwave MCP

-Add the Lymwave MCP server to your Windsurf/Cascade environment once the tools are enabled for your account or development setup.
+Add the Lymwave MCP server to your Windsurf/Cascade environment using a workspace bearer token.

 Ask for content work in Cascade